 Carcinoembryonic antigen (CEA), which is synthesized during development in the fetal gut, and is re-expressed in increased amounts in intestinal carcinomas and several other tumors.
 Anti-CEA is reportedly useful in identifying the origin of various metastatic adenocarcinomas and in distinguishing pulmonary adenocarcinomas (60-70% are CEA+) from pleural mesotheliomas (rarely or weakly CEA+).

-Suitable for use in ELISA, Immunoprecipitation, Western Blot and Immunohistochemistry.
+Suitable for use in Immunoprecipitation, Western Blot and Immunohistochemistry.
 Other applications not tested.

-Immunoprecipitation: 10ul/mg protein lysate.
-Use Protein A, native and denatured.
+Immunoprecipitation (Native and denatured): 10ul/mg protein lysate.
+Use Protein A.

 Optimal dilution determined by the researcher.

 Recommended Positive Control:

 May be stored at 4░C for short-term only.
 Aliquot to avoid repeated freezing and thawing.
 Store at -20░C. Aliquots are stable for 12 months.
 For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.

 |Human CEA isolated from hepatic metastasis of colon adenocarcinoma.
 Cellular Localization: Cytoplasmic and lumenal membrane.
 MW of Antigen: 180kD.|

 |Purified by ammonium sulfate precipitation, followed by ion-exchange chromatography and appropriate solid-phase absorption|

 |Supplied as a liquid in PBS, pH 7.4, 0.2% BSA, 0.09% sodium azide.|